tiiuae/ghaf-infra/docs/adapting-to-new-environments.md

 ```

 ### Modify your target configuration
-Modify the server 'mytarget' configuration based on your needs.
-For this example, since our target is an azure VM, we will copy the relevant configuration from the 'azure-x86_64-linux' target in [./hosts/templates/targets.nix].
+Modify the server `mytarget` configuration based on your needs.
+For this example, since our target is an azure VM, we will copy the relevant configuration from the 'azure-x86_64-linux' target defined in [./hosts/templates/targets.nix](./hosts/templates/targets.nix).
 The final configuration in `hosts/mytarget/configuration.nix` becomes something like:

 ```bash
 # Run in nix-shell on your host